 You either just walked out of a season of hurt, or you are on the way to a time of hurt.
-Be encouraged that you are not alone in this journey and that you have a great deal of influence of how long that journey is.
+Be encouraged that you are not alone in this journey and that you have a great deal of influence on how long that journey is.

 You are not defined by your suffering or challenges.

 We all make mistakes in our leadership and in life in general.
 Those mistakes only define you if you allow them to.
 How you define yourself determines your personal value.
 Don’t sell yourself short by living with the failures and suffering of your life.
-If a lion believed that they were a house cat, do you think that they would live to their fullest potential?
+If a lion believed that they were a house cat, do you think that it would live to its fullest potential?
 Would they live out their purpose?
 Not likely.

 Are you a lion living like a house cat because of your hurt?
 Do you believe that you are the lion?
 I do.
 I believe that you have so much potential to impact and inspire others.

 Don’t try to be noble and suffer alone.